dsternlicht/RESTool/README.md

 #### Pagination

-The `pagination` property allows you to handle pagination on .
+The `pagination` property allows you to handle pagination on resources `getAll` method.

 Here's a list of variable names you may change: